abigailsegreta/mindfulmasturbation/index.md

 ## Basics

 **SLOW.
-DOWN.**[^mashable-article-trauma]<sup>, </sup>[^shape-howto]
+DOWN.**

 The core of mindful masturbation is to **tune in and be present** to how different physical sensations and thoughts make you feel while you're getting off.
-When you move quickly it becomes harder or impossible to focus on the tiny nuances you can experience.
-Move slowly and attentively.
+When you move quickly it becomes hard or impossible to focus on the tiny nuances you can experience.
+Move slowly and attentively[^mashable-article-trauma]<sup>, </sup>[^shape-howto].

 A great place to start is with a body scan -- get naked, close your eyes, breathe deeply, and relax.
 Bring awareness to your body, slowly scanning from the tip of your head to your toes.
 What sensations do you notice?
 Do you feel the pressure of your body on the bed or floor?
 Is there anywhere that aches or itches?
 Are you holding tension in your neck, your shoulders, your jaw, your core?
 These aren't bad things; pain, tension, or sensations you may not be able to name are natural and okay.
 Notice the feeling of your chest expanding as you breathe; feel your heartbeat gently rocking your chest.
 If you find a sensation curious, dwell on it for a few moments before moving elsewhere in your body.
 Be open and forgiving with your body as you take it in, especially if this is the first time you've tried something like this!
 It's also alright if you find your mind drifting to other worries or concerns -- gently guide your focus back to your body until you've examined everything you want to[^body-scan].

 It can be helpful to start your touch with a slow self massage which will help you relax and engage with your body.
 Use a similar sort of attention as the body scan to guide your touch.
 Use different types of touch in different places.
 For example, you may try firm finger work to release tight shoulders or scalp muscles; soft tickles across your chest; gentle scratches or pinches on inner thighs; gliding pressure across your belly.
 These are just suggestions -- touch where and how feels pleasant and interesting to you.
-You can also explore more unusual touch such as using more powerful vibrators (like a Hitachi Magic Wand or similar) to give your body deep vibrations through your chest or even through your forehead[^caitlin-roberts-video].
+You can also explore more unusual touch such as using a vibrator to make deep vibrations through your chest or scalp[^caitlin-roberts-video].
 Remember to stay in tune with what you're feeling; be patient with your feelings and soak in the sensations.

 ## Sexual Touch

 Slowly let your hands move to more sexual areas.
 No two people's erogenous zones are the same so let your touch wander.

-**Be playful with yourself[^caitlin-roberts-video]!** Rather than moving right to your typical method for masturbation, bring your attention to the sensation of different kinds of touch.
+**Be playful with yourself!** Rather than moving right to your typical method for masturbation, bring your attention to the sensation of different kinds of touch.
 For example, instead of touching your clit, try massaging your labia or pubic bone; instead of going for your G-spot, try playing with your perineum or the back wall of your vagina.
 If you have a penis, try massaging around the base of your shaft or perineum.
+Switching things up makes room for new sensations[^caitlin-roberts-video].

 When you're touching yourself, continue to experiment with types and ways of contact[^surry-hills-therapy] -- try stroking, tapping, kneading, deep pressure, tickling, or even spanking.
 Even if a touch doesn't immediately feel pleasurable, keep your mind on the feeling of your skin and the way the touch feels.
 You can also try switching things up by using your non-dominant hand[^shape-howto] or both hands, or doing familiar motions but far more slowly than usual.

-Remember to keep your breathing deep and regular, and very importantly **feel free to make noise!** You might feel the urge to moan or be breathy when you're doing self massage; lean into it!
+Remember to keep your breathing deep and regular, and very importantly **feel free to make noise!** You might feel the urge to moan or be breathy when you're doing self massage -- lean into it!
 Society can make moaning or noise into a shameful thing but it's a beautiful way to express pleasure.
-Don't feel constrained by problematic gender norms either -- if you identify as more feminine, it's okay to growl and grunt; if you identify as masculine it's okay to mewl or coo.
+Don't feel constrained by problematic gender norms either: if you identify as more feminine, it's okay to growl and grunt; if you identify as masculine it's okay to mewl or coo.
 Let go of society's inhibitions and feel every bit of your delicious pleasure!

 ## Headspace